mknparreira/nodeeats/README.md

 # Node Eats

-The Node Eats is a project for education purposes developed by myself and aims to demonstrate practical applications of Node.JS using [NestJS](https://nestjs.com/) in order to building a robust and scalable food delivery solution while offering hands-on experience with modern software practices and technologies.
+The Node Eats is a project for education purposes developed by myself and aims to demonstrate practical applications of Node.JS using Express in order to building a robust and scalable food delivery solution while offering hands-on experience with modern software practices and technologies.

 This project aims to provide a practical learning experience by covering essential components of a food delivery system, including: